 Where to store the contents of the bucketcache.
-One of: offheap, file, files or mmap.
+One of: offheap, file, files, mmap or pmem.
 If a file or files, set it to file(s):PATH_TO_FILE. mmap means the content will be in an mmaped file.
-Use mmap:PATH_TO_FILE.
+Use mmap:PATH_TO_FILE. 'pmem' is bucket cache over a file on the persistent memory device.
+Use pmem:PATH_TO_FILE.
 See http://hbase.apache.org/book.html#offheap.blockcache for more information.